nosgnille05/Runway--Platos--Server-Inventory-System/README.md

 The system contains a front-end for the retail workers and admin as well as a back end for store inventory and other pertinent store information.

-The system could be adapted to serve other business' needs as well.
+The system can be adapted to serve other business' needs as well.

 Please contact me for more information;